brunodifranco/project-star-jeans-data-engineering/README.md

   <img src="https://user-images.githubusercontent.com/66283452/209023968-1effb930-5759-4694-89d6-8cecc3ee5db1.png" width=550 />
 </p>

-*Obs: The company and business problem are both fictitious, although the data is real.*
+*Obs 1: The company and business problem are both fictitious, although the data is real.*

+*Obs 2: Scraping the H&M website is allowed according to H&M's robots.txt file.*

 *The in-depth Python code explanation is available in [this](https://github.com/brunodifranco/project-star-jeans-data-engineering/blob/main/star-jeans.ipynb) Jupyter Notebook.*

 # 1. **Star Jeans and Business Problem**
 <p align="justify"> Michael, Franklin and Trevor, after several successful businesses, are starting new a company called Star Jeans.
 For now, their plan is to enter the USA fashion market through an E-commerce.
 The initial idea is to sell one product for a specific audience, which is <b>male jeans</b>.
 Their goal is to keep prices low and slowly increase them, as they get new clients.
 However, this market already has strong competitors, such as H&M for instance.
 In addition to that, the three businessmen aren't familiar with this segment in particular.
 Therefore, in order to better understand how this market works they hired a Data Science/Engineering freelancer to gather information regarding H&M. They want to know the following information about H&M male jeans: </p>